pflanze/functional-perl/htmlgen/README.md

 [This](gen) is the Perl program that generates the main part of the [functional-perl.org](http://functional-perl.org) website.
-It makes use of functional-perl itself quite a bit (although it's not taking purity very far at all), and hence might suit you as another source of example code, but that was not its primary purpose.
+It makes use of functional-perl itself quite a bit, although it was primarily written for practical purposes, not as a demo.
+(Todo: make it nicer?)

 ## Hacking